 The Brookes eJournal of Learning and Teaching is a peer-reviewed journal which aims to:

-Promote, enhance and disseminate research, good practice, development and innovation in all aspects of learning, teaching and assessment in Higher Education to its primary audience which includes teachers, support staff, researchers, and those who make or influence policy and practice, within the university and externally.
+The Brookes eJournal of Learning and Teaching aims to promote, enhance and disseminate research, good practice, development and innovation in all aspects of learning, teaching and assessment in higher education.
+Its primary audience is all those who teach, research and support learning in higher education, and those who make or influence policy and practice, within Oxford Brookes and externally.

-- For the Academic Papers section, BeJLT invites full-length manuscripts (normally between 4000 and 6000 words) from all disciplines and subject areas.
+Research papers (3000-6000 words) are welcomed from all disciplines and subject areas.
 These papers will be subject to peer review.
 Subjects covered include the broad areas of policy, strategy, curriculum, learning and teaching, assessment, resources, and quality enhancement.
-Both conceptual and empirical approaches are welcome.
+Both conceptual and empirical approaches are welcome and, in particular, articles reflecting on, and critically reviewing current practice with a view to sharing experiences, enhancing quality and promoting professional standards, are encouraged.
 Manuscripts may take the form of research papers, case studies, literature reviews, critical evaluations, new methodologies and action research.
-Purely descriptive accounts may be more appropriate for other sections of the journal.

 Please read the Instructions to Authors and then send any submissions directly to the Editor.